QPO-Based Bayesian Constraints on Charged Particle Dynamics Around Magnetized Schwarzschild Black Holes: Bayesian MCMC Constraints from QPO Observations

 In this section, we constrain the physical parameters of charged particles endowed with magnetic dipole moments orbiting a Schwarzschild black hole immersed in an external parabolic magnetic field.
 To this end, we employ observational high-frequency quasi-periodic oscillation (HF QPO) data from X-ray binaries spanning three distinct black hole mass scales: stellar-mass, intermediate-mass, and supermassive black holes.

-For the stellar-mass category, we consider the microquasars GRO~J1655--40, GRS~1915+105, and XTE~J1550--564 \cite{remillard2002evidence,morgan1997rxte,strohmayer2001discovery}.
+For the stellar-mass category, we consider the microquasars GRO~J1655--40, GRS~1915+105, and XTE~J1550--564 \cite{remillard2002evidence,morgan1997rxte,strohmayer2001discovery}, but, for simplicity, the present analysis is performed in the Schwarzschild spacetime.
+This choice allows us to isolate the impact of magnetic interactions and dipole-field coupling on the dynamics of charged particles without introducing additional effects associated with black hole rotation.
+In a Kerr spacetime, frame dragging would modify the orbital motion and the associated epicyclic frequencies entering the relativistic precession (RP) model through Lense–Thirring precession \cite{borah2025black}.

+We note that several of the microquasars considered in this work, including GRS~1915+105 and GRO~J1655-40, are widely believed to host rapidly rotating black holes.
+However, the primary goal of the present study is to investigate how magnetospheric interactions influence particle dynamics and the resulting QPO phenomenology.
+Adopting a non-rotating background, therefore, provides a minimal baseline framework in which the magnetic Lorentz force and dipole coupling can be clearly identified.

 The QPO signals from these systems were detected using high-time-resolution X-ray instruments capable of resolving variability down to microsecond scales \cite{gendreau2016neutron}.
 These oscillations appear as narrow peaks in the power density spectrum, extracted via Fourier analysis of the photon count rate \cite{van1989fourier,nishonov2025qpos}.
 As a representative intermediate-mass black hole, we include the ultraluminous X-ray source M82~X--1, whose HF QPOs indicate a black hole mass in the range $10^2$--$10^3\,M_\odot$ \cite{fiorito2004m82,stuchlik2015mass}.
 Finally, we also analyze the supermassive black hole $\textrm{Sgr A}^\star$, where QPOs are observed in the millihertz regime due to its large mass and low accretion luminosity \cite{nishonov2025qpos}.

 The observational QPO frequencies and corresponding black hole masses for all considered sources are summarized in Tab.\ref{QPOs}.

 To determine the best-fit values of the black hole mass, QPO orbital radius, magnetic field strength, dipole coupling parameter, and magnetic field geometry parameter, we employ a Bayesian inference framework based on Markov Chain Monte Carlo (MCMC) techniques.
 The posterior probability distribution of the model parameters is given by